adku1173/acoupipe/docs/source/index.rst

    year = {2024},
    }

-When using the SRIRACHA dataset (:class:`~acoupipe.datasets.experimental.DatasetSRIRACHA`), please also cite :cite:`Pelling2025`:
+When using the SRIRACHA dataset (:class:`~acoupipe.datasets.sriracha.dataset.DatasetSRIRACHA`), please also cite :cite:`Pelling2025`:

 .. code-block:: bibtex